-To send flowers in memory of Clement J. Wiekrykas, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Clement J. Wiekrykas, please visit our Heartfelt Sympathies Store.

 As those who knew him or loved him, he went out talking.
 Even in the end, it was often nearly impossible for anyone to keep up.
 Clem was widely known for embellishing a story, sharing his Boilo, saying inappropriate things at awkward times, and laughing out loud.

 To be sure, Clem was blessed with the ability to strike up a conversation with nearly anybody – regardless of whether they actually wanted to converse or not.
 You see, Clem liked people, irrespective of whether he knew them or not.
 Indeed, unlike so many dads, Clem never retired his ability to embarrass his sons in public.
 Clem was a bit like an onion, though.
 You had to peel back the layers to see his kind heart.
 He wasn't a particularly worldly man, but he somehow found a way to make friends with people from numerous countries, nationalities, cultures, and races.

 Clem had a keen understanding of loneliness after his wife passed many years before.
 His loss gave him a unique perspective and perhaps even a gift – a gift of caring.
 Many folks are likely unaware of how, for many years, Clem regularly visited and supported his older shut-in friends and relatives in their homes, hospitals, and assisted living facilities.
 And even fewer are likely aware of those who he literally talked off the ledge.
 If you needed to talk to someone, all you had to do is call.
 And if you needed his help, all you had to do was ask.
 More often, however, you didn't even need to do that.